kairos-io/kairos/docs/content/en/docs/Advanced/partition_encryption.md

 This scenario covers encryption of data at rest without any third party or KMS server.
 The keys used to encrypt the partitions are stored in the TPM chip.

-### Deployment
+### Scenario: Offline encryption

-A high level overview of the components can be observed here:
+A high level overview of the interaction between the components can be observed here:

 ![encryption1_1674472109993_0](https://user-images.githubusercontent.com/2420543/214405302-96bfef4b-fb5e-4442-8d50-c8d7ebe53dab.png)

-A complete cloud config example for this scenario can be found in the code block below:
+A complete cloud config example for this scenario can be:

 ```yaml
 #cloud-config